 The representative tourist spent 3 days a year at the estuary for 7 hours a day.
 Tourist age groups included 5-10 years and >15 years.
 The representative tourist spends 2 hours a day swimming, 2 hours a day kayaking, 2 hours a day on the beach sand, and 1 hour a day stand-up paddle boarding.

 The representative local visited the estuary once a week throughout the year for an average of 2 hours.
-The type of activities undertaken varied for each age group with a conservative breakdown of time spent for each age group is shown in .
+The type of activities undertaken varied for each age group with a conservative breakdown of time spent for each age group is shown in Table 20.

 Table 20 – Estuary site-specific dose assessment representative local time spent per visit